Home / Glassware / Fostoria | Search Hill House Wares |

 ![]() |

-Fostoria - GlasswareSee also: Fostoria HousewaresFostoria is a well-known United States glass manufacturer.
-I carry several different colors of the Cabaret pattern developed for the Franciscan Pottery Company to complement their dinnerware.
+Fostoria - GlasswareSee also: Fostoria HousewaresFostoria was a well-known United States glass manufacturer.
+I carry several different colors of the Cabaret pattern glassware developed for the Franciscan Pottery Company to complement their dinnerware.
 I also offer a variety of pieces of Fostoria American.
-The company lasted nearly a hundred years, beginning in 1887 and ending in 1986. |
+The company lasted nearly a hundred years, beginning in 1887 and ending in 1986 when it was purchased by the Lancaster Colony Company. |

 AcanthusFostoria Acanthus is an etched pattern.
 It was produced in several colors.
 The pattern was produced from 1930 to 1932. | ![]() |